 Writing your plan

-The ultimate purpose of your safety plan is to help avoid loss, injury or death.
-The process used to write your plan and how effectively you involve your team will make a huge difference to how well it achieves this goal.
-A number of operators have shared parts of their Safety Management Plans (SMP) to show examples of different writing approaches.These should be referred to as you go through the points listed below.
+The ultimate purpose of your safety management system is to help avoid loss, injury or death.
+The process used to write your safety management plan (SMP) and safe operating procedures (SOPs), and how effectively you involve your team will make a huge difference to how well it achieves this goal.

 - Making the Commitment

 - Keeping Track/Version Control

 If this is your first written plan, or your existing plan needs a major re-write, it will help if you:

 - Positively approach a process that will challenge your safety systems, and may show areas that need change

 - Lead by example.
 Your positivity and openness will rub off on your team